Dije-7/ML_Football_Matches/README.md

 # Project Overview

-In this project, I predicted the winner of football matches in the Premier League using Machine learning.
+In this project,I scraped the data of past 5 years for all EPL matches and then using it predicted the winner of football matches of the current season using Machine learning.

 **Project Steps**